 If the file processes successfully, you should be able to click on the “Sample Information” tab and see a list of the imported metadata fields.

-You can also click on “Sample Summary” to check out the different metadata values.
-Select a metadata column to visualize in the dropdown menu and click “Add column.”
+You can also click on “Sample and preparation summary” to check out the different metadata values.
+Select a metadata column to visualize in the “Add sample column information to table” dropdown menu and click “Add column.”

 Next, we’ll add 16S raw data and process it.